 Align provides some options for lining up a group of components with the first component selected.
 Select two or more components by using the cursor to click and drag a bounding box around the desired components.
 Components can also be selected by selecting the first component and then selecting the other components while holding down the <ctrl> key.
 With the components selected choose one of the alignment options.
-The component is identified by the dark red boundary.
+The components will be aligned based on the first component selected.
+The first component is identified by the dark red boundary.
 The other selected components have a light red boundary.

-NOTE Be careful about the alignment you choose.
+Be careful about the alignment you choose.
 Selecting Top Align for a group of components that are arranged vertically will cause all the components to end up on top of each other.